Batteries and inverters

 The exact equipment needed to convert and store energy depends on the energy needs and budget of the user, as well as the available energy resource and physical constraints of the site.

-Lead-acid batteries are most often used in renewable energy systems.
-Lithium batteries, though more expensive than lead-acid, can have a much longer life.
+Lead-acid batteries are often used in renewable energy systems.
+However, lithium batteries, though more expensive than lead-acid, are becoming more affordable and can have a much longer life.
 Nickel iron batteries are harder to find and less efficient than lead-acid or lithium ion but have very long lives.
 Flow batteries (zinc bromine and vanadium redox) and flywheel batteries can be used in renewable energy systems but are complex and expensive.

 Most batteries are composed of a number of cells.
 In stand-alone power systems, the battery bank voltages commonly used are 12V, 24V, 48V or 120V.
 Batteries can be supplied as a mono-block but usually come as individual 2V cells which are assembled into a complete battery on site.
 A 12V battery consists of six 2V cells, and so on.
 Battery banks should provide a number of days’ energy reserve — three to seven days is typical.